 - You can repeat the previous steps until you feel you have expelled your anger toward that person.

-This technique not only helps you release the tension and calm down, but it can also help to think before reacting, which can prevent you from saying something you will regret.
+This technique not only helps you release the tension and calm down, but it can also help you think before reacting, which can prevent you from saying something you will regret.

 It can even help you feel more composed when you start speaking by controlling the rhythm of your words so you do not talk too fast or stumble.